 History of the Prison System

 During the 18th century, society began struggling with the idea of public executions.
 Juries were becoming reluctant to convict individuals of the types of crime which would result in this punishment.
-The idea of ‘correction’ rather than just punishment became more popular and a gradual shift towards prisons housing criminals and punishing them through hard labour became more appealing.
+The idea of ‘correction’ rather than just punishment became more popular and a gradual shift towards prisons housing criminals and punishing them through hard labor became more appealing.

 Figures from the Prison Reform Trust in 2013 state that in the UK 47% of adults who were released from prison re-offended and were re-convicted within one year and re-conviction figures increased further for those who were serving short sentences of less than 12 months (58%) and those under the age of 18 years (73%).

-Research studies, such as those reported by Hedderman in the Handbook of Probation (2007), have indicated that re-offending rates have increased alongside the increase in prison population, suggesting the continued and increasing use of custodial sentences is becoming less effective.
+Research studies, such as those reported by Hedderman in the Handbook of Probation (2007), have indicated that re-offending rates have increased alongside the increase in the prison population, suggesting the continued and increasing use of custodial sentences is becoming less effective.
 Moreover, a large-scale study published by Marsh et al in 2009 found no evidence for prison alone reducing re-offending.
-They found that alternative strategies, including substance misuse treatment and monitoring were more effective.
+They found that alternative strategies, including substance misuse treatment and monitoring, were more effective.
 Evidence to date is not conclusive, however, information is building suggesting that simple incarceration of offenders in prison, does not work to solve crime and is not acting as a deterrent to existing offenders or new offenders.

-This, of course doesn’t mean that prisons and corrections do not have an important role to play in criminal justice.
+This, of course, doesn’t mean that prisons and corrections do not have an important role to play in criminal justice.
 If an individual commits a crime, breaks the law that has been set by this country, there should indeed be consequences.
 Difficulties and hardships faced by offenders upon their release could be said to be their own making and some will have little sympathy.
 Furthermore, there is the issue of justice for the victims of the crime and suitable punishment for those who have committed that crime and prison does work for that purpose.

 The UK does not have sentences which commit an individual to prison for the rest of their natural lives.
 An average ‘life’ sentence for the UK means 13 – 16 years, therefore most offenders will be released at some point and be expected to reintegrate back into society.
 The problem is whether current practices are simply creating a cycle for many offenders which is of no benefit to them or to the communities they are released back into.
 How does prison work in the long-term?